jackdreinhardt/AI-Project-2/src/README.md

 These functions can be used to formulate all aspects of a belief revision engine.
 Our unit tests are included in the source code and can be run from the command line.
 The working directory must be `src/` and the command to run is `python -m unittest -v`.

+If at any point the belief base needs to be displayed to the command line, python's default `print` function is used.
+Additionally, the BeliefBase class plays nice with the `==` and `!=` operator for easy comparison.

 ### Propositional Logic Symbols
 We used the following symbols to represent propositional logic in our implementation of a belief revision engine: